PariRaghuwanshi1906/Academic-Record-Management-System/statement.md

-# 📄 Project Statement — Student Record Management System
+# 📄 Project Statement — Academic Record Management System

 ## 📝 Problem Statement
 Educational institutions often need a simple, reliable, and efficient method to manage important student information such as **Name**, **Course**, **CGPA**, and **State**.